timothyhahn/jeeveshikedthepct/src/routes/chapters/06-chapter-6.md

 }
 ]} />

-Pinchot Pass was only 14 miles off, but the mosquitoes and creek crossings slowed us down.
+Pinchot Pass was only 14 miles away, but the mosquitoes and creek crossings slowed us down.
 We carefully climbed towards treeline and were optimistic until dark clouds once again appeared on the horizon around 1 PM.
 Unsure if we would make it over the pass in time, and seeing plenty of evidence of lightning strikes at higher elevation, we sheepishly set up camp in a slightly safer spot just below treeline.

-For the next few hours we felt silly, as the sky around us was still calm.
+For the next few hours we felt silly, as the surrounding sky was still calm.
 A hiker who joined us when we first hid decided the coast was clear, packed up, and continued the climb up.
 Not ten minutes later, we heard the first peals of thunder, and ten minutes after that we were caught in a downpour, with heavy thunder.
 Cool Rocks and I hunkered down for the evening and decided to make up the miles over the next few days.